AbelPau/gdal/doc/source/drivers/raster/miramon.rst

 MiraMon Raster
 ==============

-.. versionadded:: 3.12

 .. shortname:: MiraMonRaster

 .. built_in_by_default::

 This driver is capable of reading raster files in the MiraMon format.
+A writing version is expected.

 A `look-up table of MiraMon <https://www.miramon.cat/help/eng/mm32/AP6.htm>`__ and `EPSG <https://epsg.org/home.html>`__ Spatial Reference Systems is used to match